dd32/td-gh-ex/README.txt

 - The actual CSS styles for Atahualpa3 are located in style.css and header.php
-After you're totally done with all your customizations, you could view the source code of your site, cut the CSS rules from the header section, and paste them at the bottom of style.css.
+After you're totally done with all your customizations, you could view the source code of your site in the browser, cut the CSS rules from the header section, and paste them at the bottom of style.css.
+Then remove the dynamic CSS part from header.php.
 That would save around 8-12 kbyte per pageview.

 Please note that images in CSS (i.e. background images) must be referenced like this
 - in style.css: url(images/myimage.gif) works